Why Rust Is Taking Over Systems Programming in 2026

 }

-The adoption numbers speak louder than any language feature list.
+Adoption numbers speak louder than any feature list ever could.

 Linux Kernel

-Rust became the second official language of the Linux kernel in late 2022, and by 2026, multiple subsystems have Rust implementations.
-The initial drivers were mainly for new code — filesystem drivers, networking components, and hardware abstractions.
-Linus Torvalds, who was initially sceptical, acknowledged that Rust's memory safety guarantees reduce the burden on kernel code reviewers.
+Rust became the second official language of the Linux kernel in late 2022.
+By 2026, multiple subsystems have Rust implementations — filesystem drivers, networking components, hardware abstractions.
+Linus Torvalds, who was initially skeptical, acknowledged that Rust's memory safety guarantees reduce the burden on kernel code reviewers.
+That endorsement carries weight.

 Android

-Google has been using Rust in Android since 2021, primarily for new native code.
-The Android Bluetooth stack, DNS resolver, and parts of the keystore now use Rust.
-Google reported that the percentage of memory safety vulnerabilities in Android dropped significantly in components rewritten in Rust.
+Google's been using Rust in Android since 2021, mainly for new native code.
+Android's Bluetooth stack, DNS resolver, and parts of the keystore now run Rust.
+Google reported that memory safety vulnerabilities dropped significantly in components rewritten from C/C++.

 AWS and Cloud Infrastructure

-Amazon uses Rust for Firecracker, the microVM manager that powers AWS Lambda and Fargate.
+Amazon uses Rust for Firecracker, the microVM manager powering AWS Lambda and Fargate.
 They also wrote Bottlerocket, a container-optimized Linux distribution, largely in Rust.
-The performance characteristics — low latency, small memory footprint, no garbage collection pauses — make Rust ideal for cloud infrastructure.
+Low latency, small memory footprint, no garbage collection pauses — ideal characteristics for cloud infrastructure.

 Other Major Users

-The crates.io ecosystem has matured enormously.
-Here are some crates that you will encounter in nearly every serious Rust project:
+crates.io has matured enormously.
+Here are crates you'll encounter in nearly every serious Rust project:

-• tokio — The async runtime.
-If you are writing network services, you are using Tokio.
-It provides an event-driven, non-blocking I/O platform.
+- tokio — The async runtime.
+If you're writing network services, you're using Tokio.
+Event-driven, non-blocking I/O platform.

-• serde — Serialization and deserialization.
-It handles JSON, YAML, TOML, MessagePack, and dozens of other formats with zero-cost abstractions.
+- serde — Serialization and deserialization.
+Handles JSON, YAML, TOML, MessagePack, and dozens of other formats with zero-cost abstractions.

-• reqwest — HTTP client built on top of hyper, the HTTP library used by Cloudflare's Pingora.
+- reqwest — HTTP client built on hyper, the same HTTP library Cloudflare's Pingora uses.

-• clap — Command-line argument parsing.
-Excellent derive macros make it painless.
+- clap — Command-line argument parsing.
+Derive macros make it painless.

-• axum — Web framework from the Tokio team.
-Clean, ergonomic, and fast.
+- axum — Web framework from the Tokio team.
+Clean, ergonomic, fast.

-• rayon — Data parallelism library.
-Turn a sequential iterator into a parallel one by changing .iter() to .par_iter().
+- rayon — Data parallelism library.
+Turn a sequential iterator into a parallel one by changing

 use rayon::prelude::*;